 Vegan Polenta Lasagna

 We would venture out to Park and Orchard every once in a while, but as the years went by and vegan food became easier to find, we stopped eating there as much as we used to.
 Still, we would still go once or a year or so, to get our polenta lasagna fix.
-Sadly, the restaurant changed ownership in recent months, and it’s not as vegan friendly as it used to be.
-While they still make polenta lasagna, it’s now made with cheese rather than tofu.
-(A note to restaurant owners: vegans aren’t going to frequent your establishment if the only vegan options are side salads!)
+Sadly, after many years, the restaurant changed ownership, and it wasn’t as vegan friendly as it used to be.
+They still had polenta lasagna on the menu, but they no loner made it vegan.
+(A note to restaurant owners: vegans aren’t going to frequent your establishment if the only options are side salads!)
+After just a short period with the new ownership, the restaurant closed for good.

 Vegan Polenta Lasagna

-This vegan Polenta Lasagna is warm and comforting – the perfect dish to cozy up to on chilly fall evenings.
-It tastes even better the next day, so make sure you leave yourself plenty of leftovers!
+Homemade vegan Polenta Lasagna is warm and comforting, It's the perfect dinner dish to cozy up to on chilly winter evenings.

 For the Polenta